Here are some Dr. Seuss activities for preschool kids to get into at the beginning of March (or anytime really)!

 I was most entertained listening to her instructions from across the room.
 “Paint your face orange.
 Now glue your eyebrows on.
 Oh, wait, your mustache just fell on the floor!”
 Yes, I am easily amused.
 This comes in handy when teaching preschool! 🙂

-These Lorax-inspired Truffula trees are one of my favorite activities!
+This Lorax-inspired Dr. Seuss craft was crazy fun to make with the kids!
 They were rather simple to make, and the kids had a great time making the colorful creations.

 Use them as writing tools or part of an open-ended play dough invitation.